‘Sister Wives’ News: Mariah Brown Has A Girlfriend, Get The Details

 Mariah Brown shocked the world this season on Sister Wives when she revealed the news that she was gay.
 Nobody had any idea, but some of her family was starting to pick up on it.
-Now The Hollywood Gossip is sharing that Mariah Brown has a new woman in her life.
+Now, Hollywood Gossip is sharing that Mariah Brown has a new woman in her life.
 When Mariah announced that she was gay, she did share that she wasn’t dating anyone at all at the time.
 That has changed now.

+'sister Wives' Star Kody Brown On Mariah's Sexuality "god Has : https://t.co/sSKuoUkwRU ., pic.twitter.com/l5nAJnfxB8

 Mariah is dating a girl named Audrey Kriss, and they even made it Instagram official.
-The thing is unless she allows you to follow her, then the fans can’t see what she posts on there.
+The thing is, unless she allows you to follow her, then the fans can’t see what she posts on there.
 So far, Mariah has been quiet on Twitter about their relationship besides saying “Shoutout to Audrey Kriss for literally changing my life.”

-Mariah shared on her Instagram saying, “When your girlfriend is an artist, so you pretend to art for a day just for her, alongside a glowing photo of herself with a pretty brunette.”
+Mariah shared on her Instagram saying, “When your girlfriend is an artist, so you pretend to art for a day just for her,” alongside a glowing photo of herself with a pretty brunette.
 They also both made their relationship official on Facebook.

-The thing is Mariah Brown stays a little bit private and always has done it that way.
+The thing is, Mariah Brown stays a little bit private and always has done it that way.
 She may decide to talk to the fans about her girlfriend, but not until she is ready to do it.
 The news actually just came out that she has someone in her life.

 Sister Wives Lesbian Bombshell: Mariah Brown Dating Audrey Kriss! https://t.co/qjA4HAXyWs via alternativemedia pic.twitter.com/88qYIRDVYp